Wednesday, July 23, 2025

 Again, this movie gets so much right that it is frustrating to see it fail in several substantial ways.
 The biggest is the reveal of the killer.
 I don't think anyone was really surprised at the reveal, which really kills the tension as the climax approaches, and it also doesn't feel very earned.
 It's a weird thing to feel about a teen-oriented slasher, but for the character selected to be the murderer to work, there needs to be better build-up - especially if they are going to have to sell a 'killer monologue' at the same time.

 The movie also struggles a bit with the side characters.
 While some are very obviously meant to be cannon fodder, some still feel like substantial portions of their character were cut.
-In particular, Tyler (Gabbriette Bechtel) feels like she should have been a much larger character that what was in the final cut of the film.
+In particular, Tyler (Gabbriette Bechtel) feels like she should have been a much larger character than what was in the final cut of the film.

 I can't say that casual fans of the genre won't enjoy the movie - I Know... moves at a good pace and is judicious in how it spreads out the kills - but there isn't much in the way of gore or even inventive kills so it the movie so the more hardcore horror fans might only see it if they have nostalgia for the original.
 However, it is nice to see the familiar faces in this movie, and it is smart enough to hint at two possible hooks for sequels (no pun intended).